vpelss/Emogics_Tarot_Script_WP/README.md

 Your main tarot page will be: Emogic Tarot ?pagename=Emogic-Tarot
-You can rename the page.
+You can rename this page.

 Important: If you uninstall the plugin your tarot pages and databases will be deleted.
-If you edited the original plugin files, make copies or backup if you want to save any changes you have made.
+If you edited the original plugin files, make copies or backup them if you want to save any changes you have made.
-There are many good plugins to backup your site

 ## Themes